karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 - TCP connection are being reused.
 - If the application is being idle for some time, then TCP connection will get closed by the OS.
 The next request will create a new TCP connection.
-- The ``PooledConnectionLifetime`` attribute is set to 10 seconds, which means that after 10 seconds the TCP connection will be closed.
+- The ``PooledConnectionLifetime`` attribute is set to 10 seconds, which means that after 10 seconds the TCP connection won't be re-used anymore and a new one will be created.

 {{< video src="/videos/httpclient-scenario4.mp4" type="video/mp4" preload="auto" >}}

-- Do you remember that in the previous scenario, I mentioned an issue with DNS resolution?
-DNS resolution only occurs when a TCP connection is created, which caused inconveniences.
+Do you remember that in scenario 3, I mentioned an issue with DNS resolution?

+DNS resolution only occurs when a TCP connection is created, which means that if the DNS changes the TCP connection is unaware of it.

-The solution to avoid this is to create short-lived TCP connections that can be reused.
+The solution to avoid this issue is to create **short-lived** TCP connections that can be reused.
 Thus, when the time specified by the ``PooledConnectionLifetime`` property is reached, the TCP connection is closed, and a new TCP connection is created, forcing DNS resolution to occur again.

 In the next video, I modify the ``hosts`` file on my computer to redirect the DNS address for ``jsonplaceholder.typicode.com`` to ``127.0.0.1``.

-However, since there is nothing listening on the ``127.0.0.1`` address capable of responding to the requests, after 15 seconds, the HTTP requests start throwing a 500 error.
+Since there is nothing listening on the ``127.0.0.1`` address capable of responding to those requests, after 15 seconds, the HTTP requests start faling with a 500 error.
 This occurs because the TCP connection has been closed, and a new one has been created, forcing DNS resolution to occur again.

-That's a huge difference from scenario 3, where the requests keep responding always 200 OK because the DNS resolution never renewed.
+That's a huge difference from scenario 3, where the requests keep responding always 200 OK because the DNS resolution never occurred.

 {{< video src="/videos/httpclient-scenario4-dns-change.mp4" type="video/mp4" preload="auto" >}}

-## Pros & cons
+## Pros & cons of this scenario
 ### Pros:
 - TCP connections are being reused, which further reduces the likelihood of experiencing a port exhaustion issue.
-- It solves the DNS change issues mentioned on scenario 3.
+- It solves the DNS change issue mentioned on scenario 3.

 ### Cons
-- There is actually no problem, but as we add more declarations, there are also more things we have to remember when creating and using an HttpClient.
-In scenario 5, we will see how we can simplify this whole process.
+- There are no disadvantages in this scenario.
+It is true that we have to know more and more details to work correctly with ``HttpClient``, but scenario 5 precisely simplifies this entire process.

 # **Scenario 4.1: Create a static or singleton HttpClient instance with PooledConnectionLifetime and re-use it**

 > This is scenario 4.1, not scenario 5.
-> Why?
-Because this is exactly the same as scenario 4, but with a slight modification that I think it is worth mentioning.
+> What's the point of having a scenario 4.1?
+This scenario is the same as scenario 4 but with a slight modification that I think it is worth mentioning.

 ## Source code
 - A ``static`` HttpClient instance is created once and utilized for all received requests.